masc-ucsc/docs/docs/pyrope/06-functions.md

 Functions and methods can constrain the inputs and input types.
-Unconstrained input types allow for more freedom and potential variable number of arguments generics, but it can be error prone.
+Unconstrained input types allow for more freedom and potential variable number of arguments generics, but it can be error-prone.

 === "unconstrained function declaration"
     ```